10 Iconic Old Movies From 40S And 50S

 classiq journal

-To Catch a Thief is an iconic old movie because Alfred Hitchcock directs it, so you know it is going to be good.
+To Catch a Thief is an iconic old movie because Alfred Hitchcock directed it, so you know it is going to be good.
 Hitchcock is known for mysteries and critically acclaimed films like Psycho, Vertigo, and North by Northwest.
 Cary Grant is also known for his acting in mystery films and he stars in a few of Hitchcock’s classics.

 Cary Grant plays John Robie, a notorious and dangerous jewel thief, who was known as “The Cat” in France.
 However, he claims he is retired.
-The police do not believe him, so he must clear his name by catching a new suspect that is stealing from hotels and villas along the French Riviera.
+The police do not believe him, so he must clear his name by catching a new suspect who is stealing from hotels and villas along the French Riviera.
 Frances (Grace Kelly) teams up to help him even though he resists.
 She’s an heiress, so her jewelry could very well be up for grabs.

 This movie is a mysterious chase, so the anticipation will keep you locked in.
 The scenery is also incredible as it takes place along beaches in the French Riviera.